brando90/brandomiranda/home.md

 In addition, I also believe being able to adapt to new tasks using prior experience and knowledge is crucial for AGI to occur.
 Consequently, I decided to pursue a Ph.D in AI and machine learning.
-I currently work on meta-learning and machine learning (ML) for Theorem Proving (TP) at University of Illinois Urbana-Champaign (UIUC).
+I currently work on meta-learning and machine learning (ML) for Theorem Proving (TP) at Stanford University.

 ![me](/images/me.png){:class="img-responsive"}